HFTrader/BleedingEdge/README.md

 `    <scriptdir>/config/<pkgname>/<pkgname>.py `

-This python script should contain one class called 'Builder', which will be instantiated.
-It needs to contain the same methods that in the Builder original.
-You are welcome to create the first custom!
+This specialized python script should contain one class called 'CustomBuilder', which will be instantiated.
+It needs to contain the same methods that in the Builder original.  `clang` has a messy hierarchy structure so it required a custom builder in config/clang.py that overrides the checkout() call.
+Use it as an example.

 In BuildManager.deploy() the manager will attempt to call these methods of the builder in sequence: